russhughes/ili9342c_mpy/README.md

   by passing SLOW for method.
 The SLOW method will draw the image a piece at a time using the Minimum Coded Unit (MCU, typically 8x8 pixels).

-- `ILI9342C.bitmap(bitmap, x , y)`
+- `ILI9342C.bitmap(bitmap, x , y [, index])`

   Draw bitmap using the specified x, y coordinates as the upper-left corner of the of the bitmap.
+The optional index parameter provides a method to select from multiple bitmaps contained a bitmap module.
+The index is used to calculate the offset to the beginning of the desired bitmap using the modules HEIGHT, WIDTH and BPP values.

-See the imgtobitmap.py file in the utils folder for a python utility to create compatible bitmaps from image files using the Pillow Python Imaging Library.
+  ### Bitmap Utilities in the utils folder

+  `imgtobitmap.py` creates compatible bitmap modules from image files using the Pillow Python Imaging Library.

+  `monofont2bitmap.py` creates compatible bitmap modules from Monospaced True Type fonts.
+See the `inconsolata_16.py`, `inconsolata_32.py` and `inconsolata_64.py` files in the `examples/lib` folder for sample modules and the mono_font.py program for an example on how to use the modules.
+The character sizes, bit per pixel, foreground, background colors and the characters to include as bitmaps may be specified as parameters.
+Use the -h option for details.
+Bits per pixel settings larger than one may be used to create antialiased characters at the expense of memory use.
+If you specify a buffer_size during the display initialization it must be large enough to hold the one character (HEIGHT * WIDTH * 2).

 - `ILI9342C.width()`